-This table contains layer information from highway agency records.
+INV_LAYER: This table contains layer information from highway agency records.
 This information represents the pavement structure prior to LTPP monitoring.
 This table acts as a layer reference table for the other INV tables.
 INV tables that contain the LAYER_NO field reference the layer structure described in the INV_LAYER table.
 The layer structure in this table may differ from the actual layer structure found at the test site.
-The pavement structure data in this table are not recommended for use in analysis of performance monitoring measurements.
-The TST_L05 tables are the best representation of the actual pavement structure for each test section since they are based on field drilling and sampling measurements at the site.
+TST_L05B is recommended for use in analysis of performance monitoring measurements as opposed to the structure data in this table.
+The SECTION_LAYER_STRUCTURE is a copy of the TST_L05B table and is included in Further insight into how to link the INV_LAYER and TST_L05B information is included in section 13.4.4.